ryanmallory/AD-administration/README.md

 </p>

 <h1>On-premises Active Directory: Practical Applications</h1>
-In the previous lab, I installed and configured Active Directory Domain Services on a virtual machine running Windows 2022 (a.k.a.
+In the previous lab, I installed and configured Active Directory Domain Services on Windows 2022 virtual machine (a.k.a.
 "DC-1"), joined a Windows 10 virtual machine to the domain (a.k.a.
 "Client-1"), and created 1,000 user accounts using a PowerShell script.
 In this lab, I'll be going over several Active Directory functions that are commonly used in a workplace environment.<br />

 <h2>Technologies Used</h2>